YipengHu/label-reg/README.md

 ## <a name="section4"></a>4 Weakly-Supervised Registration Revisited
 First, **weakly-supervised learning** is not a rigorously defined term.
 It was not mentioned at all in [Ian Goodfellow's Deep Learning book][TheDeepLearningBook].
-Strictly speaking, the registration method used here is still an unsupervised regression without the labels for targets (i.e. the displacements) need to be predicted.
-The target labels of registration should be ground-truth displacement fields which are (the main point for this type of method) not easily available.
+Strictly speaking, the registration method used here is still an unsupervised regression without the labels for targets (i.e. the displacements) that need to be predicted.
+The target labels of registration should be ground-truth displacement fields which are not easily available (the main point that motivates this method).
 An alternative form of displacement field is a "correspondence table" indicating where in the fixed image coordinates every voxel in moving image should move to.
 One way to go about the weak labels is to consider the anatomical labels arranged in such a table, but corrupted with non-i.i.d. noise.
 All the voxels in an anatomical region (defined by the segmentation labels) on one image, should be more likely to be in the same region on another image.
 With added nuisance of inconsistently available types of anatomical landmarks, a naive multi-class implementation of such a correspondence table would be very sparse.
 The initial work [Hu et al ISBI2018][Hu2018b] explored the idea to consider, instead, a two-class classification problem, where the abstract concept of correspondence is used, two voxels (after warping) are considered being correspondent or not correspondent.
 In this case, the segmentations of different types of anatomical regions become noise-corrupted _data_ of these correspondence, that is, being correspondent if both are foreground 1s or both are background 0s, not correspondent otherwise.
 A well-defined cross-entropy was used to measure the overall classification loss.

 The main problem with the two-class formulation is about weighting.
 The cross-entropy assumes no difference between voxel locations are nearer to boundaries and those are not.
 It does not distinguish difference between foreground and background, which can be substantially altered by imaging parameters (such as acquired fields of view), or which type of anatomical regions the (non)correspondence voxels come from.
 For example, a voxel in the foreground segmentation of the gland should, without any other information, be a _weaker_ correspondence label than that from a foreground voxel from very small landmark, as the latter is a very _strong_ predictor for where this voxel should move to, although it helps very little to indicate the displacement field everywhere else.
 This is why some heavy heuristic preprocessing label smoothing was used.